Sita: Culture

 We say Jai Shri Ram or Jai Siya Ram.
 Lord Ram and Goddess Sita are inseparable.
 When we worship Lord Ram, we worship Sita as well.
 We learn from Lord Ram, we learn from Goddess Sita as well.
 Traditionally, when you say Jai Shri Ram, Shri means Sita.
 Sita is the avatar of Goddess Laxmi and referred to as Shri.
 So, that's the way to see it.
 It's an equal partnership."

 In popular culture

 Sita's story and sacrifice have inspired "painting, film, novels, poems, TV serials and plays".
 Prominently, she is depicted in all the adaptations of Ramayana.

+Sita: Daughter of the Earth by Saraswati Nagpal and Sita's Ramayana by Samhita Arni and Moyna Chitrakar are two contemporary graphic narratives with contrasting portrayals of Sita.
+In the former, Sita is portrayed as a divine goddess who asserts her agency to act on her duties as she understands them.
+In the former, Sita is portrayed as a divine goddess who asserts her agency to act on her duties as she understands them.
+In the Arni and Chitrakar portrayal, Sita is a mortal woman who is both an active critique of and victim of patriarchal violence which the Ramayana is characterized as.

 Films

 The following people portrayed Sita in the film adaptation of Ramayana.